eclipse-pass/main/docs/infra/k8s-migration.md

 # Kubernetes Manual Migration

 See our [initial attempt](docker-composer-to-k8s-manifest.md) to migrate our Docker compose configuration automatically to a Kubernetes configuration.
+This automated conversion was used as a starting basis for the configuration that we now have.

 ## Test Cluster

 We are using the Kubernetes hosting service at [Digital Ocean](https://www.digitalocean.com).
 This is a solution to get our k8s configuration figured out with an environment that we have full control over.
 Once we have completed the configuration, we will move the configuration to a k8s cluster hosted by the Eclipse Foundation.

 ## Creating and Configuring the Cluster